yosiyajersson/java-Interview-questions/README.md

 It is also worth noting that while volatile variables are guaranteed to be visible to other threads, they may not be suitable for all multi-threaded scenarios.
 In some cases, more advanced synchronization mechanisms such as locks or atomic variables may be required to ensure thread safety and prevent race conditions.

-# how to achive multiple inheritance in java?
+# 4.how to achive multiple inheritance in java?
 In Java, multiple inheritance is not supported directly.
 This means that a class cannot inherit from multiple classes at the same time.
 However, there are a few ways to achieve similar functionality:

 ### Interfaces: